 The prison itself was in administration measures at the time and the conditions, such as three men to a cell, cockroaches, and shortages, contributed to my burgeoning sense of moral outrage and strengthened my commitment to human rights.

 After completing my training in Doncaster, I took a sabbatical to India and became involved in a local village project in Uttar Pradesh designed to protect and educate women and children of domestic violence and then to Paris where I was involved in a treatment programme for young men involved in gang violence.

 From there I moved to the Kolvin Clinic in 2010 to work with children convicted of serious sexual offences and developed a treatment programme which was eventually rolled out internationally and continues to run as part of their local ‘La Familia’ treatment strategy in Naples.

 Since this time I have continued to develop private practice and train in further therapeutic allegiances including eastern techniques stemming from traditional zen Buddhism and implementing this spiritual awakening coincided with my becoming mother to a remarkable tween girl, who I named Felicity, meaning happiness.

 I continue to speak at international events and symposia about my research on an annual basis.
 During my continued time at The Kolvin Clinic I have worked in local children’s services on a consultant basis, providing guidance for criminal justice teams across the region, setting up a debrief model at Ferndene Chidlren’s Hospital to help staff manage traumatic incidents.

 My latest project in this consultancy practice was to set up a sexual assault referral service, a tripartite initiative with Durham Constabulary, Durham University, and Tees Esk and Wear NHS Foundation Trust, a critical service to for child victims of sexual assault.

-At the heart of my practice is an optimism which lies at the base of all our experience, and I translate this into a pragmatic and hopeful philosophical approach to human existence and lean towards the readings of Alain de Botton, Maya Angelou, and Viktor K Frankl, who defines meaning of existence in the wake of the Holocaust.
+At the heart of my practice is optimism that lies at the base of all our experience, and I translate this into a pragmatic and hopeful philosophical approach to human existence and lean towards the readings of Alain de Botton, Maya Angelou, and Viktor K Frankl, who defines meaning of existence in the wake of the Holocaust.